SoloveyMaria/community/README.md

 ### Getting preprocessed data

-You can download the pre-proccessed data to /src folder by running the below command.
+You can download the preprocessed data to /src folder by running the below command.
 You can also visit the link here https://zenodo.org/record/7565938#.Y9FHVxzMJhE and download manually.
-In order to run the notebook workflow with the preproccessed data, the files should be under the /src directory.
+In order to run the notebook workflow with the preprocessed data, the files should be under the /src directory.

-- Download preprocess data into /src directory
+- Download preprocessed data into /src directory

     ```
     make download-data